-It is probably safe to say that the majority of motorhomes now on the road are either Class A or Class C models (sidenote: check out our RV skirting for motorhomes here).
+It is probably safe to say that the majority of motorhomes now on the road are either Class A or Class C models (sidenote: check out our list of class a, b, and c motorhome manufacturers here or a full list of RV manufacturers here).
 Class B motorhomes are out there, but they are little more than camper vans that don’t offer a whole lot of storage or sleeping space.
 If you want something more than a tricked-out van, you have to go with a Class A or C. Do you know the differences between the two?

 Right off the bat, a Class A motorhome is the largest of the three classes.
 Some Class As look every bit the part of luxury RV.
 Others look more like modified buses.
 As for Class C motorhomes, these are easily recognizable as motorhome bodies built on standard van frames.
 The two classes look different enough that they are easy to spot with just one glance.

 The Driving Cabin

 Let us start by discussing the driving cabin.
 On a Class A model, there is no real division between driving cabin and living space.
 At the very least, the front of the rig is one wide-open area.
 As an added bonus, the two captain’s chairs that serve driver and passenger generally swivel around so that they can be used as part of the living area.

 The driving cabin in a Class C motorhome is a distinct and separate space.
 Even though the cabin isn’t completely closed off, it may sit lower than the living area and may feature partial walls behind both driver and passenger seat.
 Regardless of the setup, you can make a clear distinction between the two spaces.